National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 $50 to $250 – average monthly lease payment

 In case of a solar system lease, you normally don’t pay anything upfront.
 Monthly lease payments can range from $50 to $250, depending on the solar system’s size.
 Solar lease contracts typically last between 20 and 25 years, which is comparable to the lifespan of the panels themselves.
-The solar system lease agreement may also include a so-called escalator, mirroring the rising electricity costs.
+The solar system lease agreement may also include a so-called escalator from the original fee, mirroring the rising electricity costs.
 This means that your lease payment will increase each year by 1% to 5%.

 Long-term savings

 When people install solar panels they expect to save money, primarily from not paying the bills.
-The profits you get from solar panels also depend on whether you own or lease a solar system.
+The profits you get from solar panels also depend on whether you own or lease a solar system setup.

 For the sake of simplicity, let’s assume a homeowner can nullify their bill with a 7kw solar system.
 Real life is more complicated.
 Net metering terms vary across the states, the system can produce more than you need in summer and less than you need in winter and doesn’t work at night.
 Still, assuming that your bill is $0 and you save $1,800 per year with a solar system, let’s see your profits when you purchase or lease a 7kW solar system.